Downloadable Tools and Tips:

 Click the links to view or right click to print or save to your computer.

-Click the links below to access resource web sites to find out more about technology to enhance independence at home.
+Click the links below to access resource Web sites to find out more about Fall Prevention.

 The Mayo Clinic offers some useful tips and pointers to help people prevent falls by implementing some simple fall-prevention measures.

 As the official Web site of the Fall Prevention Center of Excellence, Stopfalls.org strives to identify best practices in fall prevention and to help communities offer fall prevention programs to older people who are at risk of falling.
 The link is an overview of the basics of fall prevention.